 A Real Affliction: BPD, Culture, and Stigma

 My line-up of guests includes Jessie Shepherd, author of Millie the Cat Has Borderline Personality Disorder; Dr. Sara Masland, a leading researcher of BPD and how stigma creates barriers to care; Paula Tusiani-Eng and Baylie McKnight, co-founders of Emotions Matter and the BPD Society of British Columbia, two non-profits supporting people with the disorder; videogame designer and mental health Plushie Dreadfuls creator American McGee; Dr. Alexander Kriss, author of Borderline: The Biography of a Personality Disorder; super-advocate and BPD Bunch cast member Melanie Goldman (@mindovermelanie); Dr. Merri Lisa Johnson, author of Girl in Need of a Tourniquet: Memoir of a Borderline Personality; Mishell Baker, author of Borderline, part of the Arcadia Project fantasy trilogy; Courtenay Stallings, author of Laura’s Ghost: Women Speak About Twin Peaks; Nina Shope, author of Asylum, a historical novel about 19th-century hysteria; psychotherapist Ellis Amdur; and bioethics expert Lucy Yanow.
-If you have experience or expertise that would fit the podcast’s focus and would like to be interviewed, please feel free to reach out to me at cynthiagrallabooks@gmail.com.
+I also do solo episodes about diaries written by women with BPD, getting a postsecondary degree with BPD, No Longer Human, and the Japanese film, After Life.

 I'm a writer and teacher with a history of BPD, and I'm currently writing a memoir about living with the disorder.
-I'm the author of The Floating World (Ballantine) and The Demimonde in Japanese Literature (Cambria Press), and I've published fiction and nonfiction in Michigan Quarterly Review, The Mississippi Review, Salon, Electric Literature, Prairie Fire, The Antigonish Review, and many other publications.
+I'm the author of The Floating World (Ballantine) and The Demimonde in Japanese Literature (Cambria Press), and I've published fiction and nonfiction in Ploughshares, Michigan Quarterly Review, The Mississippi Review, Salon, Electric Literature, Prairie Fire, and many other publications.
 I earned a PhD in Comparative Literature from the University of California, Berkeley, and teach literature and writing at the University of Victoria and Royal Roads University.

 Connect with me